 William Schanen, III - Publisher of Sailing Magazine, is a friendly, but serious guy, and has been racing around Lake Michigan on his boats "Main Street" for eons.
 One time he was coming into Port Washington, WI harbor going full speed on his sailboat.
 The water cops pulled him over and gave him a speeding ticket.
 The crew had t-shirts made with the speeding ticket printed on them with the caption, "There's no speed limit on Main Street!"

-Bill Parks - One of Chicago's Olympians won a Bronze medal in sailing in Roma, Italy.
+Bill Parks - One of Chicago's Olympians won a Bronze medal in sailing Olympics in Roma, Italy in 1960.
 I crewed for him a couple of times around Chicago.
 He recommended that I become a "judge" in sailboat racing, which I did, and have enjoyed since.